awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-error-streaming.md

 ## Did your script exit with an error?<a name="emr-troubleshoot-error-streaming-3"></a>

  If your mapper or reducer script exits with an error, you can locate the error in the `stderr` file of task attempt logs of the failed task attempt\.
-For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.
+For more information, see [View log files](emr-manage-view-web-log-files.md)\.